aion-labs/Gene-Enrichment-Analysis/README.md

-# Transparent Gene Set Enrichment Analysis
+# Iterative Gene Enrichment Analysis

 ## Prerequisites
-- Have a text file with a list of newline-separated background genes in `/data/backgrounds`.
+- Have a list of genes for enrichment analysis in official human gene symbols or entrez IDs.
-- Place gene set library files in the [Gene Matrix Transposed format](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) in `/data/libraries`.
+- Unless you use all genes as a background, have a background file with all measured genes ready in the human gene symbols or entrez IDs.
-- `alias.json` files provides human-readable names for gene set libraries and background gene lists.
+- You may add new gene set libraries in GMT format.
+Make sure they are properly listed in the data folder and added to the alias.json file.
 - The NCBI gene information database (`Homo_sapiens.gene_info`) is automatically downloaded for Entrez ID support.

 ## Run the Application